mahfuj-m/Task_Management/README.md

   <br>
   Now you have successfully intiated the api and ready for calling its services.

   <br>

   ##### About the api
-  This api implements a simple task management.
+  This api designed for a simple task management.
 By this api you can create, update and delete a task.
 This api ensures that no XSS has been injected which is a major security threat in api development. <br>
   Currently: Task attributes are Task name and description and a new ID is alloted everytime for each new task.

   #### Methodology